What makes the Electrom better than a conventional e-bike?

 Where is the Electrom available?

 We will ship to Canadian Provinces as well as the United States.
-If a European (or other continent) buyer is interested we will investigate alternatives for shipping on their behalf.
+If a European (or another continent) buyer is interested we will investigate alternatives for shipping on their behalf.

 What is the lowest temperature at which the Electrom can operate?

 Because the Electrom batteries are located within the fuselage, they can be insulated for low temperatures.
-Batteries produce heat while in use, and once they warm up they start to preform better.
+Batteries produce heat while in use, and once they warm up they start to perform better.
 However, with two batteries the system is easily able to supply the needed power even when cold.

 Do I need a driver’s license to operate the Electrom?
 Is it classified as a light motorcycle, moped, or e-bike?